oxremy/BlinkMore/README.md

 # BlinkMoreFree

 BlinkMoreFree is an open source macOS menu bar application that helps reduce eye strain by fading your screen when you stare at it for too long without blinking.
-It uses automated eye-tracking.
+Using automated eye-tracking and customized settings to encourage you to blink more.

 ## Requirements